 Once you work out how many people want to join you in your exciting new adventure, then here’s what your initial costs will be.

 Setting up a new syndicate is a one-time cost of $275 per syndicate and also comes with an annual renewal fee of $55 per syndicate.

 If 10 people formed a syndicate and purchased a 10% share in a racehorse, then each member of the syndicate would be up for 1% of purchase price, syndicate costs, and all ongoing costs.

-If you managed a syndicate of 10 people and each person paid $30 per month into a dedicated account in the name of the syndicate then that would generally be plenty for the ongoing costs of the horse, especially once the horse is racing and earning prizemoney.
+If you managed a syndicate of 10 people and each person paid $40 per month into a dedicated account in the name of the syndicate, then that would be plenty for the ongoing costs.

-If your horse is good enough to win a few races then the extra money saved can pay for photos and days to the races for the syndicate.
+If your horse is good enough to win a few races, then the extra money saved can pay for photos and syndicate race days, or perhaps another horse.

 Owning a racehorse is a costly exercise for all involved.

 At the end of the day the most important thing is that you spend what you can afford to lose, and any profits made along the way are a bonus!